verdaux/BookNotes/Phrases/Insults.md

 - [ ] I'm so sorry that behaviour is normalised in your life.
 - [ ] I hope you have the day you deserve.
 - [ ] You inspire me to become nothing like you
+- [ ] Oh wow!
+I could never have the confidence to say that out loud.